jotalac/rag-app/README.md

 - Smaller models might struggle if the resources are not in English.
 - If no relevant data is retrieved from the vector database, generation won't start, and you will see a info message.

-## Current Limitations

-- **Language Support:** For smaller models, querying in languages other than English often yields poor or hallucinated results.
-- **Thinking Models:** Thinking output is not currently visible.

 ## To-do

 - Add support for importing resources directly from web URLs.